alias-rahil/handwritten.js/README.md

 ## In code

-It takes a single string argument and returns a jimp object if the string is non-empty, else it returns a null value.
+It takes a single string argument and returns a promise that contains a [jimp](https://github.com/oliver-moran/jimp#readme) object if the string is non-empty, else it returns a null value.

 # Author